 Head of Department: Miss Seema Singh

-Key stage 4 and 5 (GCSE and A Level)
+Key Stage 4 and 5 (GCSE and A Level)

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover